-As a 6th grade teacher, I am always looking for ways to enhance my students’ work with spelling and vocabulary.
+I am always looking for ways to enhance my students’ work with spelling and vocabulary.
 Whether you focus on a weekly spelling list or vocabulary word work, students get bored doing the same tasks each week.
 For Reading Street, students are expected to complete a word sort, words in a sentence exercise, and a word scramble.
-Beneficial, but uninspired for my BIG KIDS.
+Beneficial, but uninspiring for middle school grade levels.

 Scrabble or Grid Spelling